-Density has been associated with income status, particularly lower-income households, and property values where the higher the density the lower the property value, and the more density the higher the crime rate.
-All these arguments against density are unfounded, and in fact, the opposite is true.
-Some of the highest-income households and properties are found in higher-density developments.
+Density has been associated with income status, particularly lower-income households, and property values where higher densities are associated with lower property values as well as higher crime rates.
+However, sometimes the opposite is true; some of the highest-income households and properties are found in higher-density developments.

 Density can be visible and invisible.
 For example, density that is visible would be a townhouse complex where there are a number of townhouses located on a site.

-On the other hand, invisible density could be a duplex where two dwelling units are located on a smaller residential lot or a single-family home with an accessory dwelling unit.
+On the other hand, invisible density could be a duplex where two dwelling units are located on a smaller residential lot or a singlefamily home with an accessory dwelling unit.

-Density is as much a perception based on our visualization of a property rather than an understanding of the built environment.
-Novi's highest density is 30 units per acre located north of Grand River Avenue between Taft and Beck Roads.
+Density is both a perception of property based on our visualization as well as an understanding of the built environment.
+Novi's highest allowable density is 30 units per acre located north of Grand River Avenue between Taft and Beck Roads.
 The central core of the community ranges between 9.3 dwellings per acre to 30 dwellings per acre.
 The Twelve Oaks Mall and Novi Town Center are factored at 20 dwelling units per acre.
 Although the densities currently allowed within both retail centers are moderately high, these areas are not truly walkable.
 Walkable density enhances how people experience urban places.
-Notably, walkable density focuses on density not as a goal in its own right but as a powerful tool for achieving community goals, such as quality of life improvements, economic opportunities, equity, and retrofitting sprawl, among other benefits.
+Notably, walkable density focuses on density not as a goal in its own right, but as a powerful tool for achieving community goals, such as quality of life improvements, economic opportunities, equity, and retrofitting sprawl, among other benefits.1